rwxrob/notes/Fitness/4 days on, 1 off.md

+*This absolutely did not work.
+Don't do it.*

 I've been having good results pushing the volume and intensity by doing a 4 days on, 1 off cycle:

 1. 4 hours @62%